Nick Long

-Nick Long is an American songwriter and singer.
+Nicholas Alexander Long is an American songwriter and singer.
 He is best known as the founder and frontman of indie pop band Dark Waves, and for co-writing Machine Gun Kelly's Tickets to My Downfall and Mainstream Sellout LP's.
 Long has also co-written several singles, including Børns' "Electric Love".

 Early life

 Nicholas Alex Long was born in Santa Barbara.
 Long started playing guitar when he was 8 years old, and began to play in bands when he was 10 or 11.

 Career

 Early career

-Long joined Santa Barbara punk act Staring Back in 2002 after their guitarist quit during the band's participation in Warped Tour.
-From 2008 onward, he played guitar and fronted post-hardcore band Dead Country, releasing a four-track EP in 2010.
+Long first gained attention as guitarist of Santa Barbara punk act Staring Back in 2002, replacing their original guitarist who quit during the band's participation in Warped Tour.

+In the mid-2000s, Long fronted the punk group Sicker Than Others.
+The band released one album, Honestly, and had recorded a second album which went unreleased.
+The song "Face Away" was included on the soundtrack of Skate, and the band's touring line-up included Versus the World frontman Donald Spence on guitar.
+Sicker Than Others was active until 2007.

+From 2008 onward, Long played guitar and fronted post-hardcore band Dead Country, releasing a four-track EP in 2010.
+A second EP was also released, though has since been removed from streaming services.

+Long's next band, Wild Heart, was formed in the early 2010s, releasing "The Heartbeat, The Soul" (which would be re-released when Long formed Dark Waves) and "Big Windy Mansion."
+The band supported Unwritten Law on a single European tour before disbanding.

 Dark Waves

 Long signed a record deal in 2012, and in 2013 founded Dark Waves, which released a self-titled synth-pop EP in September the following year with Five Seven Music.
-A single off the EP, "I Don’t Wanna Be In Love", was featured in an episode of Vampire Diaries and has been streamed over five million times on Spotify.
+A single off the EP, "I Don't Wanna Be In Love", was featured in an episode of The Vampire Diaries and has been streamed over five million times on Spotify.